Department Chair, Graduate Program in Biochemistry and Cancer Biology

 - Ganapathy V, Ganapathy ME and Inoue K. (2007) Cloning of sigma-1 receptor and structural analysis of its gene and promoter region.
 In: Sigma Receptors: Chemistry, Cell Biology, and Clinical Implications (eds.
 Matsumoto RR, Bowen WD and Su TP), pp. 99-112.
 Springer, New York.

 - Ganapathy V, Ananth S, Smith SB and Martin PM.
 (2007) Vitamin C transporters in the retina.
 In: Ocular Transporters in Diseases and Drug Delivery (eds.
 Tombran-Tink J and Barnstable CJ), pp. 421-434.
 The Human Press, Totowa, New Jersey.

 - Ganapathy V, Ganapathy ME and Leibach FH.
 (2008) Protein digestion and assimilation.
 In: Textbook of Gastroenterology (eds.
 Yamada T, Alpers DH, Kalloo, AN, Kaplowitz N, Owyang C and Powell DW) 5th edition, pp. 464-477.
 Blackwell Publishing.

-- Professor, Obstetrics and Gynecology, Physiology, Surgery, Biochemistry and Molecular Biology, College of Graduate Studies, Georgia Health Sciences University
+- Professor, Obstetrics and Gynecology, Physiology, Surgery, Biochemistry and Molecular Biology, College of Graduate Studies, Georgia Regents University

 - Member, American Society of Biochemistry and Molecular Biology